cyberacademydev/cyberevents/docs/cybercon.md

 Profit distribution must be executed at 17.00 14 December.

-In order to correctly distribute speakers rewards according to speakers bids actual speakers must be submitted by organiser before calling the function.
+In order to correctly distribute speakers rewards according to speakers bids actual speakers must be submitted by organizer before calling the function.